neuecc/LightNode/README.md

 Client is very simple, too.

 > Currently provides only for Portable Class Library.
-But we plan for Unity 3D and TypeScript.
+But we plan for Unity3D and TypeScript.

 Language Interoperability
 ---